How to Read a Paint Tube

 daniel smith dot cards

-They also contain all of the relevant information about pigments, lightfastness, staining, and opacity.
+They also contain all relevant information about pigments, lightfastness, staining, and opacity.

 information about daniel smith paints

 I also like to keep a swatch book of all of my paints.
-This lets me see at a glance which color I might want to add to my collection.
-You can also write all of the relevant information if you want.
+This lets me see which color I want to add to my collection.
+You can also write all of the relevant information if you wish.

 making swatches of paint colors in book